TingleDriftwood/TLP/README.md

-## Tingle's Vanguard Log Parser
+## Tingle's Log Parser

-Tingle's Vanguard Log Parser is a small project to improve my Java skills.
+Tingle's Log Parser is a small project to improve my Java skills.

+This project started as an Vanguard Log Parser, but i deceided at an early stage to switch to an Multi MMORPG Log Parser.
+At the moment I code dual the version for Everquest II and Vanguard.

 In earlier versions for Everquest II i made the mistake to start too early with the GUI and did too less basic working on the parse functionality.
 So